About

 • Progress and next steps for key metrics

-Community Feedback: Key to developing climate plans
+Community feedback: Key to developing the CCAP

 PlanRVA and its locality partners are focused on collecting community feedback during the planning process, with an emphasis on engaging overburdened and historically underinvested communities throughout the region.